ansible/role-install-gcloud/README.md

 Install gcloud
 ==============

-Use to install the Google Cloud SDK and its components, including Kubectl.
-If you're deploying things to Kubernetes, this role is for you, as it will automate the installion of kubectl on your development and deployment hosts.
+Use to install the Google Cloud SDK and its components, including Kubernetes' kubectl CLI.
+If you're deploying things to Kubernetes, this role is for you, as it will automate the install of the CLI on your development and deployment hosts.

 Determine which Archive to Install
 ----------------------------------